 - 1.1 The Department for Communities and Local Government (DCLG) is the central government department responsible for policy on housing, planning, local government, communities and neighbourhoods, regeneration and economic growth, and the fire service. - 1.2 The Custodial Scheme was introduced in the Housing Act 2004, which made it mandatory that where a deposit is taken it is appropriately safeguarded by way of tenancy deposit protection schemes and for the establishment of dispute resolution procedures to provide for quick access to justice.
-These arrangements apply to all assured shorthold tenancies. - 1.3 The Department is seeking prospective delivery partners (hereinafter referred to as the "Service Provider") and wishes to invite tenderers to bid for the Custodial Tenancy Deposit Protection Scheme New Business.
-There will be up to four (4) potential Agreements to run the Scheme.
-This is in addition to the re-procurement exercise that DCLG are concurrently running for the existing Custodial Tenancy Deposit Protection Scheme (CPD/004/109/019A refers).
-The existing pool holds (1m+) deposits worth in excess of (£900m).
-The Agreement expires on 31 March 2016. - 1.4 This Specification sets out what is required of the Service Provider to implement and administer new business for the Custodial Tenancy Deposit Protection Scheme.
-The Service Provider will be required to: - · create new business; - have in place a robust IT infrastructure capable of storing large amounts of data; - provide a secure and reliable method of holding deposits; and - return the deposit to tenants at the end of the tenancy. - 1.5 The Service Provider will also be required to provide an Alternative Dispute Resolution (ADR) service to settle disputes between tenants and landlords or their agents.
+These arrangements apply to all assured shorthold tenancies. - 1.3 The Department is seeking a prospective delivery partner (hereinafter referred to as the "Service Provider") and wishes to invite tenderers to bid for the Custodial Tenancy Deposit Protection Scheme Legacy Pool.
+The Scheme is currently being run by an existing delivery partner whose Agreement expires on 31 March 2016.
+The current Scheme holds (1m+) deposits worth in excess of £900m.
+To ensure continuity, DCLG is seeking a Service Provider to continue the management and future development of the existing legacy pool of deposits. - 1.4 This Specification sets out what is required of the Service Provider to assume management and administration of the legacy pool of the Custodial Tenancy Deposit Protection Scheme.
+The Service Provider will be required to: - transition the existing deposits from the current provider; - manage the existing pool of deposits; - generate new business; - have in place a robust IT infrastructure capable of storing a large amount of data; - provide a secure and reliable method of holding deposits; and - return the deposit to tenants at the end of the tenancy. - 1.5 The Service Provider will also be required to provide an Alternative Dispute Resolution (ADR) service to settle disputes between tenants and landlords/agents.
 The Service Provider will be required to generate enough interest on deposits to cover their reasonable costs.
-Ideally, they will also be able to generate sufficient interest on deposits to also pay a level of interest to tenants. - 1.6 The Service Provider will run the Scheme for an initial period of five years, with options to extend for up to a further three years in accordance with Clause 3 of the Agreement.
-The Service Commencement Date of new Agreement(s) will be 1st April 2016.
+Ideally, they will also be able to generate sufficient interest on deposits to also pay a level of interest to tenants.

+1.6 The Service Provider will run the Scheme for an initial period of five years, with options to extend for up to a further three years in accordance with Clause 3 of the Agreement.
+The Service Commencement Date of the new Agreement will be 1st April 2016.